itsdotbmp/Undergraduate-Pilot-Training/sortie-1/flight_overview/index.md

 5. reform and transit flight back to airfield
 6. Delayed landing

-This document will cover the aspects of the formation flying you are expected to perform in this flight, the specific Ground attack exercise will be covered in the [Ground Attack Exercise][Sortie 1 - Ground Attack Exercise] section.
+This document will cover the aspects of the formation flying you are expected to perform in this flight, the specific Ground attack exercise will be covered in the [Ground Attack Exercise](../ground_attack/#Sortie-1---Ground Attack-Exercise) section.

 ## Taxi, Takeoff, Transit